How to Switch from Adderall to Strattera (Atomoxetine)

 - Don't judge Strattera's full effectiveness until you've been at target dose for at least 4 weeks

 Important: The cross-taper timeline should be individualized.
 Patients with severe ADHD symptoms may need a slower Adderall taper.
 Patients who tolerate Strattera well may move faster.
 Always follow your prescriber's specific instructions.
+If you're also exploring stimulant alternatives, see our guide on switching from Ritalin to Vyvanse.

 Effectiveness & What to Expect Long-Term